 The remuneration policy for ICBCS Group (reviewed and approved by the RemCo annually) is designed to be both competitive and compliant with regulatory requirements and ensure that an assessment of risk is a key element of the policy and process.
-The compensation structure as a whole is designed to deliver a globally consistent compensation structure reflective of local market pay and the role and experience of the individual.
+The compensation structure as a whole is designed to be globally consistent and reflective of local market pay and the role and experience of the individual.
 It is also designed to have transparency for the individual and is linked to business, team and individual performance.